Jon Connor: 2013–present: Unconscious State and signing to Aftermath Entertainment

 In early 2013, Jon Connor revealed that he was working on various projects including, first, his debut studio album Unconscious State, then Unsung Heroes LP, a collaboration album with rapper Chris Webby, his second studio album and a collaboration album with Ski Beatz.
 On July 2, 2013, Jon Connor released Unconscious State under All Varsity Music.
 The album featured guest appearances by Danny Brown, Chris Webby, Freddie Gibbs, Royce da 5'9", Talib Kweli and Smoke DZA among others.
 Production was handled by Connor himself, Mr. Porter, Brix and Optiks among others.
 The album was supported by the singles, "Michigan Shit" featuring Royce da 5'9" and "Rise Up" featuring Talib Kweli.
 Upon its release the album peaked at number 35 on the US Billboard Top R&B/Hip-Hop Albums and number seven on the Billboard Heatseekers Albums charts.

 On July 20, 2013, it was revealed that Jon Connor had recently been in the studio with Dr. Dre.
 Connor told MTV that the two immediately had chemistry in the studio, and after working with each other over the following months, Dre signed Connor to his record label Aftermath Entertainment, which is distributed by Interscope Records.
 At the end of his freestyle during a cypher at the taping of the 2013 BET Hip Hop Awards on September 29, Jon Connor revealed that he had signed to Dre's Aftermath Entertainment.
 He said he chose to announce then because, "I was thinking, 'How can I end this?
 How can I make this a moment?'
 This was my first time doing the cypher and I wanted to make it a moment.
 I ran it by Dre and he was like, 'Yo, that's dope.'"
 His freestyle during the 2013 BET Hip Hop Awards was well-praised, including being named the third best of the night, by XXL.

 On March 18, 2014, Connor released another installment in his "Best in the World" series, the surprise mixtape The Late Registration of a College Dropout Who Had a Dark Twisted Fantasy of 808s and Heartbreak.
 Like his other Best in the World mixtapes, The Late Registration of a College Dropout Who Had a Dark Twisted Fantasy of 808s and Heartbreak was met with positive reviews from music critics.
 Jordan Lebeau of XXL gave a positive review as well, recognizing Connor's "own mastery of his voice, story, point of view and sense of humor."
 He released another mixtape, BestInTheWorld: A Tribute To The Notorious B.I.G.
 Vol 1, on April 14, 2014, which features Connor rapping over beats from The Notorious B.I.G. songs.
 Connor was also chosen for the 2014 XXL freshman class.

-In January 2016, Connor released a song highlighting the Flint water crisis featuring songstress Keke Palmer.
+In January 2016, Connor released a song highlighting the Flint water crisis featuring singer Keke Palmer.
 In May 2019 Connor revealed that he was no longer signed to Aftermath / Interscope and he would be releasing new music independently soon.